alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/dfns.md

 ### Create a SmartAccountSigner

-Setup the Dfns Web3 Provider and wrap it in an AlchemyProvider.
+Setup the Dfns Web3 Provider and wrap it in an `AlchemyProvider`.

 <<< @/snippets/dfns.ts